 The arguments for selecting $p = \frac{1}{2}$ over p = 1 are quite subtle and relate to discouragement attacks.
-With $p \neq 0$, a set of validators may act against other validators by censoring them, or performing other types of denial of service, in order to persuade them to exit the system, thus increasing the rewards for themselves.
+With $p \neq 0$ , a set of validators may act against other validators by censoring them, or performing other types of denial of service, in order to persuade them to exit the system, thus increasing the rewards for themselves.
 Subject to various assumptions and models, we find that we require $p \leq \frac{1}{2}$ for certain kinds of attack to be profitable.
 Essentially, we don't want to increase rewards too much for validators that succeed in making other validators exit the beacon chain.

-Note that after the Merge, validators' income will include a significant component from transaction tips and MEV, which will have the effect of pushing p closer to 1, and much of this reasoning will become moot.
-Discouragement attacks in that regime are an unsolved problem.
+Note that since the Merge, validators' income can include a significant component from transaction priority fees and MEV.
+This has the effect of pushing p closer to 1, and much of the reasoning above becomes moot.
+Discouragement attacks in this regime are an unsolved problem.